caarlos0/gophercon-2025/slides.md

 ```

 ^ first, we create a server - for our case, its enough to listen to localhost
+we also need to set the host key - which you can generate with ssh-keygen
 we also use with middleware, and use the wish bubbletea middleware. there we could return some options if we wanted (like altscreen), but we don't need it now. so we simply return calling oour newModel func from before
 we also add a structured logging middleware. this will log all incoming connections. there's also prometheus middlewares, rate limit, and more
 and we check errors, of course